5 August 2018 Lombok earthquake: Response

 Facebook activated its safety check in response to the earthquake.

-Solidarity acts, including benefit concerts, charity runs and fundraising were held across the country.
-In the aftermath of the disaster, students and people from various organisation across the country went to the street and asked for donations to motorists.
-A group of singers, consisting of Krisdayanti, Ruth Sahanaya, Dorce Gamalama, Paramitha Rusady, Iis Sugianto, Harvey Malaiholo, Ita Purnamasari, Nia Daniati, Roni Sianturi, and other senior artists held a benefit concert on 10 August in Bekasi.
-They stated that more than a hundred million rupiah had been collected from the concert.
+Solidarity acts, including benefit concerts, charity runs and fundraising, were held across the country.
+In the aftermath of the disaster, students and people from various organisation across the country went to the street and asked for donations from motorists.
+A group of singers, including Krisdayanti, Ruth Sahanaya, Dorce Gamalama, Paramitha Rusady, Iis Sugianto, Harvey Malaiholo, Ita Purnamasari, Nia Daniati, Roni Sianturi, and other senior artists, held a benefit concert on 10 August in Bekasi.
+A hundred million rupiah was reportedly collected from the concert.
 The Elek Yo group band, which is a band consisting of Indonesian ministers such as Indonesian Minister of Finance Sri Mulyani, Minister of Foreign Affairs Retno Marsudi, Minister of Transportation Budi Karya Sumadi, Minister of Public Works and Public Housing Basuki Hadimuljono, and Minister of Manpower Hanif Dhakiri, also held a benefit concert in Jakarta.
-A total of 2,2 billion rupiah had been collected from the concert.
+A total of 2.2 billion rupiah had been collected from the concert.
 Transportation Minister Budi Karya Sumadi later sold his guitar for 200 million rupiah, which would be used for the victims of the quake.
 The Indonesian National Armed Forces – Mandalika International Marathon held a 7K charity run in Jakarta on 12 August.

 During the opening ceremony of the 2018 Asian Games, a moment of silence was held for the victims of the earthquake.

 On 6 August, the Indonesian National Armed Forces deployed KRI Dr. Soeharso, a hospital ship, multiple aircraft carrying medical supplies, aid and troops to the impacted areas.
 Medical units of the Indonesian Marine Corps and Kostrad were also dispatched to the impacted areas, in addition to civilian medical personnel under the Ministry of Social Affairs.

-The Indonesian National Lines (Pelni) announced on 6 August that they would provide free ferry services for humanitarian purposes.
-Logistics and aid would also be provided by the state-owned company.
+The Indonesian National Lines (Pelni) on 6 August announced provision of free ferry services for humanitarian purposes.
+Logistics and aid was also to be provided by the state-owned company.
 Indonesia Red Cross dispatched its medical personnel and around 26 tonnes of aid to the impacted areas, consisting of 2,000 tarpaulins, 2,000 blankets and 2,000 mattresses.
 Pertamina sent LPG and gasoline to Lombok and announced that the stock for gasoline and LPG are "enough".
 They added that they had also sent 1,5 liters of mineral water.
 Indonesian state-owned postal service Pos Indonesia announced that any kind of logistic or aids will be fee-free until 31 August.